 The BS in CS requires 12 credits of natural science.
 The courses should be intended for science and engineering students and must include a two-course sequence with laboratories (selected from below).
-As with all courses, be sure that you have the prerequisites.
+The remaining four natural science credits may be another course that uses the chosen sequence as a required prerequisite, or any course from the Mason Core natural science with lab list in a different subject.